numiralofe/fuzzy-sec/pages/data_persistency.md

 The data persistent layer is perhaps the most complex one, and its key points are:
 * How it is distributed.
-* What is its geographical scope.
+* Geographical scope.
-* The Amount of data.
+* Amount of data.

 **SQL Datasource**
 For the SQL data source either MySQL or Posgtgres are good choices since both of them provide: